Copa dos Campeões Estaduais (1920–1937)

-The Taça dos Campeões Estaduais of 1914 and the Taça Ioduran, held 1917 and 1919 between the State Champions of Rio de Janeiro and São Paulo, are considered the precursors to this competition.
-When the Copa dos Campeões Estaduais was held first in 1920 the State Champion of Minas Gerais has been added as third participant.
-In the 1936 there were additional participants from the states Rio de Janeiro and Espirito Santo as well as the navy.

-From 1933 forward the Torneio Rio-São Paulo established itself more and more as the leading interstate competition of Brazil, which was by 1950 given the name Torneio Roberto Gomes Pedrosa and mutated in the course of the 1970s into today's national Brazilian Championship.

-Copa dos Campeões Estaduais 1920
+1920 Torneio dos Campeões

 The tournament of 1920 was held in March in Rio de Janeiro in the format of a league ("round robin").
 All matches took place in the Estádio das Laranjeiras of Fluminense FC.
 It was the first competition organised by the Confederação Brasileira de Deportes, the precursor of today's CBF.
 Participants were the following winners of their state championships of 1919: